xcart/xcart-docs/_pages/kb_en/users/operate_as_a_user.md

 layout: article_with_sidebar
 updated_at: '2018-05-11 17:16 +0400'
 identifier: ref_26UftgNS
-title: '"Operate as a user" feature'
+title: '"Operate as a User" Feature'
 order: 400
 published: true
 ---